RICS HomeBuyers Report

 What is included in the RICS HomeBuyers Report?

-The RICS HomeBuyers Report covers the inside and outside of the building, the services (such as utilities and rubbish collection) and the site.
+The RICS HomeBuyers Report covers the inside and outside of the building, the services (such as utilities) and the site.

 It also includes specific sections on the main elements including roofs, walls, floors and joinery.